 1. Is your website working?
-It might seem like a dumb question, but can you conclusively say that your site is generating leads or sales?
-Note the use of the word “conclusively” – Google Analytics and call tracking can go a long ways towards establishing:
+Can you conclusively say that your site is generating sales?
+Google Analytics and call tracking go a long ways toward establishing:

-Without analytics and/or call tracking that shows your site is effective, it’s sometimes very hard to justify any investment in SEO…and guessing is never a good basis for making a business investment.
+Without analytics and/or call tracking that shows your site is effective, it’s very hard to justify any investment in SEO.

 2. Is your site working better or worse than average?
-The average conversion rate for a website visitor is 1-2% (for every 100 visitors, 1 or 2 will buy your product and/or contact you about your service).
-This average is very low – some website owners have conversion rates as high as 25% (phenomenal), while others have very profitable websites that only convert 0.1% of their visitors.
+The average conversion rate for a website visitor is 1-2% (for every 100 visitors, 1 or 2 will buy your product and/or contact you about your services).
+This average is low – some website owners have conversion rates as high as 25% (phenomenal), while others have profitable websites that only convert 0.1% of their visitors.

 NOTE: If you operate a profitable website and your conversion rates are really low, you might want to re-define your idea of a conversion.

-- Pay-per-click advertising: PPC will help you determine if your website is working – just make sure you have tracking in place.
-If you’ve paid for 1,000 visitors and you’ve only generated 2 dog toy orders, you know that your site is converting poorly.
+- Pay-per-click advertising: PPC will help you determine if your website is working (just make sure you have tracking in place).
+If you’ve paid for 1,000 visitors and you’ve only generated 2 orders, you know that your site is converting poorly.
 On the other hand, 100 orders from 1,000 visits is proof you’ve got a winning formula.

 - User testing: Try paying professional website evaluators to look at and critique your website.
 While this may not be hard-core data, it’s often insightful – check out https://userbob.com/ or https://www.usertesting.com/plans (choose individual plan) for more info.

 4. Which offers a better return – improving your website or generating more visitors?
 While the answer to this question will be different for every website owner, it’s important to ask the question.
 If your site is already getting a healthy number of visitors, it might be more profitable to focus on improving the performance of your website before you worry about SEO.